 Who Can File a Wrongful Death Case in Virginia Beach?

-If we turn to Virginia state law (Va.
-Code § 8.01-50) to examine these claims, we can see that a wrongful death lawsuit can be brought when a death is caused by the “wrongful act, neglect, or default” of another individual, business, or entity.
+Let’s turn to Virginia state law (Va.
+Code § 8.01-50) to examine these claims.
+We can see that a wrongful death lawsuit can be brought when a death is caused by the “wrongful act, neglect, or default” of another individual, business, or entity.
 In Virginia, the circumstances of the death must be so that the deceased would have been able to pursue a personal injury claim against the alleged negligent party had they lived.
 Because the injury victim is no longer able to file a claim on their own, another individual will have to step in and file the claim.

 In some states, the surviving family members of the deceased are allowed to file wrongful death claims.